Germany's SPD backs new leaders' demands to stay in Merkel coalition

 In a show of hands, a large majority of SPD delegates at a party conference backed the motion which included tougher climate protection measures, investment in infrastructure and an increase in the minimum wage.

-The conservatives have said they do not want to renegotiate the 2018 coalition deal or make radical changes but have signaled that they may consider some more modest ideas.
+The conservatives have said they do not want to renegotiate the 2018 coalition deal or make radical changes but have signalled that they may consider some more modest ideas.
+(Reporting by Madeline Chambers and Paul Carrel)